Showing posts with label dehydration. Show all posts

 Never Leave Children, Disabled Individuals

-or Pets in Parked Vehicles
+Or Pets in Parked Vehicles

 PBSO demonstrates dangers of heat inside a car